-- Children who may experience discrimination due to their race, ethnicity, religion, gender identification or sexuality, including those questioning their gender identity - Those who have English as an additional language - Children known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Children at risk of FGM, sexual exploitation, forced marriage, or radicalisation/exploitation - Children who are asylum seekers or at risk of modern slavery/trafficking - Those at risk due to either their own or a family member's mental health needs - Children looked after, previously looked after or privately fostered - Children frequently missing from education, home or care - A child whose parent/carer has expressed an intention to remove them from school to be home educated - 5.1.2 The Federation recognises that children with special educational needs or disabilities (SEND) or those with certain health conditions can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse, neglect or exploitation.
-Staff recognise the need to - Explore the reasons for changes in behaviour, mood and injury rather than assume it is related to the child's disability - Recognise these children as being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - Understand that children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs - Overcome the barriers and difficulties in communication with these children.
+- Children who are young carers - Children who may experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Those who have English as an additional language - Children known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Children at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Children who are asylum seekers - Those at risk due to either their own or a family member's mental health needs - Children looked after or previously looked after - Children missing from education - A child whose parent/carer has expressed an intention to remove them from school to be home educated - 5.1.2 The Federation recognises that children with special educational needs or disabilities (SEND) or those with certain health conditions can face additional safeguarding challenges.
+Staff recognise the need to - Explore the reasons for changes in behaviour, mood and injury rather than assume it is related to the child's disability

+- Recognise these children as being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - Understand that children with SEN and disabilities can be disproportionally impacted by things like bullying without outwardly showing any signs - Overcome the barriers and difficulties in communication with these children.